WashU-Yifan/cpp_practice/lab1/readme.txt

 Lab1 Yifan Wang 488500 wang.y1@wustl.edu

 Difficulties ran into:

+Compiling issue:
     Forget to remove the definition and declaration of print from HoldEmDeck and PinochleDeck.
 Although the compilation succeed, the correct version of print was not excuted.
     Didn't remove the extra R in the Makefile's flag, leads to linking errors.

+Runtime Issue:
+    Decide to initialize HoldEmGame's PLayerHands vector with HoldEmDeck constructor, causing players to have all the cards at the begining.

 Design of the printing format: